PONDERINGS

 I visit the site to document my weaving installed in the bunker.
 The pale woven body sways with each gust of wind, but its long tendrils are anchored by semispheres of ice.

 As my eyes and feet wander, my brain is bombarded with dopamine.
 The pond is littered with evidence of the foundry.
-Overflows of steel stiffened by cool air are coated with a firey residue; the burnt orange matches the thin shoots of willow laying among its own curly brown leaves.
+Overflows of steel stiffened by cool air are coated with a fiery residue; the burnt orange matches the thin shoots of willow laying among its own curly brown leaves.
 There are metal grinding discs, canvas sleeves, and fragments of ceramic tubes, some encrusted with a thin layer of slag (a waste / bi-product of the sand-casting process).
 Slag is everywhere: some is smooth walled and sage green and blue, and other chunks are matte brown.
 Glassy interior surfaces are interrupted by gaseous pockets (vesicals).
 Each piece is an artifact of industrial geology frozen in a modern construct of time.

 July, 2024